survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * [html-webpack-cdn-plugin](https://www.npmjs.com/package/html-webpack-cdn-plugin) makes it easier to use popular open source CDNs with it.
 * [multipage-webpack-plugin](https://www.npmjs.com/package/multipage-webpack-plugin) builds on top of *html-webpack-plugin* and makes it easier to manage multi-page configurations.
 * [resource-hints-webpack-plugin](https://www.npmjs.com/package/resource-hints-webpack-plugin) adds [resource hints](https://www.w3.org/TR/resource-hints/) to your HTML files to speed up loading time.
 * [preload-webpack-plugin](https://www.npmjs.com/package/preload-webpack-plugin) enables `rel=preload` capabilities for scripts.
-This helps with lazy loading and it combines well with techniques discussed in the *Building with Webpack* part of this book.
+This helps with lazy loading and it combines well with techniques discussed at the *Building with Webpack* part of this book.

 ## Conclusion